The Election Commission of India has announced the dates for the assembly elections 2018 to be held in five states.

 The term of the Chhattisgarh state assembly consisting of 90 members will end on 5 January 2019.
 Two days later, the 230-member Madhya Pradesh House will complete its term.
 The tenure of 200 members of the Rajasthan House will also expire on 20 January next year.

-Initially scheduled to be held with the Lok Sabha elections 2019 simultaneously, the elections in Telangana are to be held early as its Chief Minister K.Chandrashekar Rao of the Telengana Rashtra Samithi (TRS) had dissolved the state assembly on September 6.
+Initially scheduled to be held with the Lok Sabha elections 2019 simultaneously, the elections in Telangana are to be held early as its Chief Minister K.Chandrashekar Rao of the Telangana Rashtra Samithi (TRS) had dissolved the state assembly on September 6.

 Previous State Election Results